 The results of monitoring should be supplied to the affected personnel within a reasonable time after the receipt of the monitoring results.
-If initial monitoring exceeds an established action level or PEL, periodic and termination monitoring will be performed as required by the University of Maryland Baltimore County Office of Environmental Safety & Health Phone 410 455-2918 Fax 410 455-1166 Revised 01/2019 provisions of the specific OSHA Standard for the chemical.
+If initial monitoring exceeds an established action level or PEL, periodic and termination monitoring will be performed as required by the provisions of the specific OSHA Standard for the chemical.